sobopla/blog-challenge/README.md

 These are features (roughly equivalent to the routes you'll need) your app should offer:

-1. Show all entries
+1. A homepage that shows all entries
-2. Show a particular entry (by id)
+2. A page that shows a particular entry based on id information passed in url.
+Each article title listed on the homepage should link to one of these URLs.
-3. Create a new entry
+3. A page where a new entry can be created.
+A link to this page should exist on the home page (page #1)
-4. Edit an existing entry
+4. A page where an existing entry can be edited.
+A link to this edit page should exist on the page that displays a single entry (page #2)
-5. Delete an existing entry
+5. The ability to delete an entry from the page that shows a single entry (page #2)
-6. Show all entries with a given tag. (what will this URL look like? which controller will include this route?)
+6. A page that shows all entries with a given tag.
+Everywhere a tag is listed, it should be a link to this page for that particular tag.
+(What will this URL look like?
+Which controller will include this route?)

 Tags will be created via the `Entry`-creation form.